akthammomani/Advanced-Time-Series-Sales-Forecasting-ARIMA-SARIMA/README.md

 So, in order to help them in the investigating, I will be using the 1949-1960 data to predict whether the manufacturer's cigarette sales actually increased, decreased, or stayed the same.
 I will be using the latest machine learning modelling techniques more specifically ARIMA and SARIMA models to make a probable reconstruction of the sales record of the manufacturer - predicting the future, from the perspective of the past - to contribute to a full report on US public health in relation to major cigarette companies.

-The results of our analysis will be used as part of a major report relating public health and local economics, and will be combined with other studies executed by your colleagues to provide important government advice.
+The results of our analysis will be used as part of a major report relating public health and local economics, and will be combined with other studies executed by other colleagues to provide important government advice.

 ## 2. Time Series Defintion